scientific-python/specs/spec-0003/index.md

 It is important to note that accessibility is an ongoing journey, and you need not be overwhelmed by the many recommendations outlined in the provided resources.
 Taking an incremental approach allows for continuous improvement, ensuring that each enhancement makes technology more accessible and user-friendly.

 ### Core Project Endorsement

 <!--
-Discuss what it means for a core project to endorse this SPEC.
+Briefly discuss what it means for a core project to endorse this SPEC.
 -->

 ### Ecosystem Adoption

 <!--
-Discuss what it means for a project to adopt this SPEC.
+Briefly discuss what it means for a project to adopt this SPEC.
 -->

 ## Implementation